Bakkoush/10_health_33751418/README.md

+Best way to see the README.md is to select code because the diagrams look broken on the first selection

 1. Application Outline

 The Workout Tracker application is a lightweight health and fitness logging system that allows users to record, view, and search their personal workouts.
 The system provides essential CRUD-style functionality by enabling users to log workout sessions with details such as the date, activity type, duration, intensity, and optional notes.
 Users can register for an account, log in, and access personalised features such as viewing their own workout history and adding new entries.
 The application also includes a global search function that allows users to discover activities logged by other users, making the system both personal and community-focused.

 The application is built with simplicity and usability in mind, featuring a clear navigation bar, secure session-based authentication, and a clean interface.
 Dynamic content is rendered using EJS templates, generating individual pages based on the user’s state (logged in or not).